Haris Silajdžić: Reaction to Kosovo's independence

 Following Kosovo's declaration of independence from Serbia, Silajdžić said simply that his country was "unlikely to recognize Kosovo's independence any time soon due to strong objections from its own Serb community."
 While attending the Sixty-third session of the United Nations General Assembly in September 2008, Silajdžić said in a Voice of America interview broadcast back to Bosnia and Herzegovina that he supported Kosovo's independence and was opposed to Serbia's request that the International Court of Justice issue an opinion on the legitimacy of Kosovo's independence.
 Silajdžić spoke in his own name because the Bosnian Presidency did not unanimously adopt a platform which would have allowed him to speak officially.

 Personal life

 Silajdžić has been married to former Bosnian pop singer Selma Muhedinović since 2016, after he had reportedly been in a relationship with her for over fifteen years.
 Silajdžić said that their mutual tendency towards art, his being poetry and hers being music, was what initially sparked their attraction.
 They live in Sarajevo.
 He was previously married to Maja Zvonić, with whom he has a son.

 Health

 On 27 May 2020, Silajdžić underwent a successful open heart surgery in Sarajevo after the situation with the blood vessels in his heart worsened.

 Awards and honours

 In July 1995, Silajdžić was conferred the Croatian Order of Duke Trpimir.

-In 2005, he received a Doctorate in International Relations honoris causa by the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media.
+In 2005, he received a Doctorate in International Relations honoris causa by the Geneva School of Diplomacy and International Relations.
 In 2018, Silajdžić was conferred Nishan-e-Pakistan for his services to Pakistan by the president of Pakistan, Mamnoon Hussain.